HoangTuan0611/nuoi-dev/DEPLOYMENT.md

 # Deployment Guide - Vercel

-This guide explains how to deploy the Nuôi DEV application to Vercel with proper storage configuration.
+This guide explains how to deploy the Nuôi DEV application to Vercel.

 ## Prerequisites